simonscmap/cmapdatapipeline/docs/index.rst

 Add examples to collect:

-collect example for satellite or eddy etc. (from cmems & argo & eddy)
+collect example for satellite or eddy etc. (from cmems/argo/eddy)

 discuss a bit about multiple data sources.
 For example argo, release schedule, etc. Reading their data dictionary